 Stuffed Peppers with Beef Mince

-Look how gorgeous my stuffed peppers look in my KitchenAid Bake Ware baking dish!
-Another cool sponsor present from KitchenAid Europe… Thanks!
+And look how gorgeous my stuffed peppers look in my KitchenAid Bake Ware baking dish!
+Another cool sponsor present from KitchenAid Europe…

 Like stuffed peppers?
 Then check out this stuffed pepper with ground beef